isomerpages/enterprisesg-switch/example-resource/events-and-initiatives/_posts/2021-07-24-post-7-sep-2021-or-entrepreneurship-exposure-series-session-3-or-learn-about-startup-success-in-singapore.md

 #### About

 What makes the success of startups - from coming up with a good business idea to getting market validation and scaling it?
-This Talent @ SWITCH Entrepreneurship Exposure Series (EES) Session 3 is where you learn tips of launching a startup from successful  founders who have treaded the path on what worked and did not work for them in their startup  journey.
+Get tips on launching a startup from successful founders who have treaded the path of starting up and discovered what worked and did not work for them in their startup journey.

-Gain exclusive knowledge from Singaporean startup founders speaking at **this EES Session 3  - “Learn about startup success in Singapore!”** on 7 September, 7pm to 8.30pm.
+Gain exclusive knowledge from Singaporean startup founders speaking at the **Talent @ SWITCH Entrepreneurship Exposure Series (EES) Session 3 - “Learn about startup success in Singapore!”** on 7 September, 7pm to 8.30pm.
 The series consists of **5 bi-weekly sessions from August to October**, and is organised by SWITCH and in partnership with National Youth Council and *SCAPE.

 #### Session speakers